By Aviv Bar Tal, Global Vice President Commercial Nitrogen at OCI Global

 We hope that these first movers embracing lower-carbon fertilizer are just the start.
 There is promising momentum for a larger-scale transition to lower-carbon and renewable feedstocks.
 To meet the potential demand, OCI has several projects in the pipeline, including its a 1.1 million metric ton per year blue ammonia greenfield project in Texas, which once commissioned will be the largest of its kind in the world, and its green ammonia project in Egypt, which has successfully produced and sold the first commercial green ammonia to be produced in the region.

 However, these pathways require significant capital investment and still result in higher cost of production, compared with conventional methods.
 Without collaboration throughout the ammonia and nitrogen fertilizer value chain, and crucially without regulatory and financial incentives, the transition to low-carbon and renewable ammonia and nitrogen fertilizers will remain out of reach for producers.

 First, farmers need to be incentivized and supported.
-They need the right tools and education programs to apply sustainable intensification practices that help them maximize the use and efficiency of existing farmland while minimizing the environmental impact.
+They need the right tools and education programs to apply sustainable intensification practices that help them maximize the use of existing farmland in support of food security, while minimizing the environmental impact.
 Measures include:

 - Replacing conventional mineral fertilizers with inhibited fertilizers, which improves fertilizer use efficiency, mitigates climate change and reduces nitrogen losses to the environment significantly.
 There is clear evidence that inhibitors (nitrification inhibitors and urase inhibitors) are an indispensable part of the road to net zero scope 3 emissions and decarbonizing the nitrogen fertilizer industry.